24 Best Podcasts for Learning Korean in 2026

 24. Podbbang — A group of K-Podcasts

 Podbbang focuses on helping students improve their speaking skills.
-It explains Korean subtleties in many Korean language publications.
+It explains Korean subtleties in many publications on the Korean language.

 You can also see Jung Young-jin and Choi Wook’s Maebul program for comedy and Kim Eo-Jun’s News Factory for current affairs.
 Then, Song Eun-i & Kim Sook’s confidential counseling and relationship guidance.